 The rising popularity of voice search has been a major influence in the growth of long tailed search.
 Voice search accounts for 15% of all search traffic, with the majority of voice searchers having started using this feature in the past year and more are joining every day.
 With voice recognition having drastically improved, this trend is likely to continue growing.

 Users of voice search are using full sentences to search, and are largely responsible for the boom in long tail keywords.
 As this becomes the trend grows, the value of long-tailed SEO is sure to be reflected in search engine ranking.
 The launch of Google Assistant, Google’s new voice search will likely mean this becomes even more important.

 We have written about the importance and value of local search in its ability to help local and small businesses.
-Local SEO in 2017 will no longer just be the way for small businesses to compete, it will be a crucial element to any brick and mortar business’ SEO strategy.
+Local SEO in 2018 is no longer just the way for small businesses to compete, it will be a crucial element to any brick and mortar business’ SEO strategy.

 Much like long tail, the primary reasons for the surge of importance in local are user intent and mobile usage.
 As mentioned earlier, mobile usage has surpassed desktop.
 Combine this with the fact that mobile searches show local intent, and we end up with the increased value in local SEO.

 Local SEO has grown on desktop as well, with 50% of all searches (desktop and mobile) being performed with the intention of finding local results.
 The intent is proven by real, in-store results.
 Local searches lead to same day in-store visits over 50% of the time.

 As a result of users searching with local intent, search engines, like google, are better rewarding SEO content that uses local keywords and search intent.

 The proof of this focus can be found in Possum, a recent Google algorithm update.
 The purpose of possum is to reduce spam in local search results and to diversify local search results.
 To achieve this purpose, Possum provides 2 major changes: